Bradley Walker (singer): 2020-present: Brothers of the Heart

 In 2020, Walker collaborated with Jimmy Fortune, Ben Isaacs, and Mike Rogers to release an album Brotherly Love and a concert DVD/TV special filmed at Rory Feek's barn/studio near Columbia, TN.
 The album was released digitally on May 29, 2020, and the DVD and CD released on September 4, 2020.
 The concert film aired on the Circle network on October 20, 2020.
 The collaboration was successful and they decided to continue with another project, and while they were recording their second album they named their group Brothers of the Heart.

 In February 2023, Brothers of the Heart released the second album, Listen To The Music.
 The album reached No. 5 on the Top Christian Albums chart, and No. 32 on Top Album Sales.
+Another album, Will The Circle Be Unbroken, was released in November the same year.